 💡 Tip from the Otus Team: Understanding the difference between lessons and assessments: Consider lessons to be equivalent to whole group instruction on the rug or a lecture in class.
 Students are provided with a series of learning resources.
 Then the assessments in Otus are equivalent to when the student goes back to their desk and prepares work to turn in to the teacher or when they begin working on the homework/classwork after the lecture.

-- Can I change the colors of the numbers on the lesson tiles?
-The colors of the numbers on the lessons tiles can't be changed.
+Can I change the colors of the numbers on the lesson tiles?
+The colors of the numbers on the lesson tiles can't be changed.